Stuart Forster interviews chef Jamie Scott of The Newport Restaurant at Newport-on-Tay near Dundee, Scotland.

 Stuart Forster, the author of this post, is an award-winning writer.
 His work has been published by the likes of BBC Good Food, Food and Travel and Four magazine.

 Thank you for visiting Go Eat Do and reading this interview with chef Jamie Scott of The Newport Restaurant.
 Enjoy insights from top chefs?
-Check out this interview with chef Lieven Lootens at Naturell in Ghent.
+Check out this Interview with Belgian chef Lieven Lootens.

 Why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

 A version of this post was first published on Go Eat Do on 28 February 2016.

 Thanks to Canva for the use of the royalty-free photo on the Pinterest pin below: